 6. Eating food together helps children learn from their parents.
 Children are the best imitators and this method of learning has more effect on them.

 It doesn’t take much to start weaning your baby.
 All you need is a safe place to seat your baby and feed them food.
 A high chair is safe and secure for the baby of course, but your lap works as well.
 Give them healthy finger foods like avocado, banana, carrots, pumpkin, and egg yolk, which are easy for them to swallow and digest.
+Click here if you want to view what foods to introduce to your baby and here if you want to read some yummy baby food recipes.

-2. They feed themselves.
+2. They should feed themselves.